gopalakrishnavamsi/JenkinsSaikrishna/CONTRIBUTING.md

 - Favor [immutability](https://en.wikipedia.org/wiki/Immutable_object).
 This makes the code easier to comprehend and mitigates entire classes of bugs.
 - Avoid returning `null`, but check for it exhaustively.
 - Avoid superfluous logging.
 This is expensive on the Force.com platform and we quickly run into size limits.
 It also reduces the readability of logs.
 Once the feature is implemented and unit tested, log only exceptional cases using `LoggerService`.
+Any `System.debug` or `console.log` statements will fail code review.
 - Avoid short-circuiting non-trivial functions by returning in the middle.
 - Avoid side effects such as writing to the database or making a callout unless the function is clearly marked as such.
 - Avoid `void` return types.
 Functions should return the result of some computation or action.